MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming is often used to write music, with the programming language SuperCollider used to compose classical pieces.
+Programming is the only profession in which you can actually write yourself a pay raise.